Gen Z’s Digital Identity and Fashion Through AIGen Z’s Digital Identity and Fashion Through AI

 If the AI only recommends what it thinks “fits” your persona, it may limit experimentation and reinforce a narrow version of your identity.

-4. Privacy & Vulnerability
+4. Privacy & Transparency

 The Power of Generative Tools — And Where They Fall Short